mriale/PyDPainter/docs/tools/src/toolbox.md

 Show a visual grid on the screen which you can resize and position with the mouse to set the grid parameters.

 ![](grid-visual.png)

+### From Brush
+This takes the current brush size and copies it to the grid size.
+It's very convenient to test the placement of your tiles (grabbed with [Brush](#brush-tool)) side by side effortlessly.
+Maybe use `Handle Corner` multiple times to handle the brush by the most convenient corner.

+### Examples

 The grid can help you quickly draw geometric shapes, spritesheets templates, regular shapes and dot grids.
 Experiment with different tools, in conjunction with the `SHIFT` and `CTRL` keys!